Spokane, Washington

 Many of the downtown area's older Romanesque Revival-style buildings were designed by architect Kirtland Cutter after the Great Spokane Fire of 1889, which damaged much of the downtown commercial district.
 The city is also home to the Riverfront and Manito parks, the Smithsonian-affiliated Northwest Museum of Arts and Culture, the Davenport Hotel, and the Fox and Bing Crosby theaters.
 The Cathedral of Our Lady of Lourdes is the seat of the Roman Catholic Diocese of Spokane, and the Cathedral of St. John the Evangelist serves as that of the Episcopal Diocese of Spokane.
 The Spokane Washington Temple in the east of the county serves the Church of Jesus Christ of Latter-day Saints.
 Gonzaga University was established in 1887 by the Jesuits, and the private Presbyterian Whitworth University was founded three years later and moved to north Spokane in 1914.

-In sports, the region's professional and semi-professional sports teams include the Spokane Indians in Minor League Baseball.
-The Spokane Chiefs in the Western Hockey League.
-The Spokane Velocity in USL League One with a women's first division team Spokane Zephyr FC in USL Super League.
+In sports, the region's professional and semi-professional sports teams include the Spokane Indians in Minor League Baseball, the Spokane Chiefs in the Western Hockey League, the Spokane Velocity in USL League One, and a women's first division team Spokane Zephyr FC in USL Super League.
 The Gonzaga Bulldogs collegiate basketball team competes at the Division I level.
 As of 2010, Spokane's major daily newspaper, The Spokesman-Review, had a daily circulation of over 76,000.